-Scientific Explanations for Out of Body Experiencesthoughts & comment — 07 Feb 2012
+Scientific Explanations for Out of Body Experiences

-OUT OF BODY EXPERIENCES (OOBs) are fascinating experiences that the dead or dying often report having before being revived or spontaneously recovering.
+OUT-OF-BODY EXPERIENCES (OOBs) are fascinating experiences that the dead or dying often report having before being revived or spontaneously recovering.
 They can also be called Near Death Experiences or NDEs.
 Of course, they often happen away from the moment of death as well, and they offer a possible glimpse at our true nature and what might lie beyond the veil of that very final moment of death.
 Many people have reported very powerful and consistent visions of a reality that seems independent or beyond everyday experience, a reality in which they meet angelic beings and deceased relatives.

 This morning, I watched an online documentary on OOBs which interviewed some of the people who had had them.
-The program, however, was marred by the inclusion of an interview with Dr. Susan Blackmore, a colorful academic who has studied paranormal phenomena including OOBs for a couple of decades and concluded that they are nothing more than the fantasies and natural experiences of dying material brains.
-I felt that the inclusion her "expert" explanations alongside individuals who felt they had been touched by the divine just seemed dismissive.
-Blackmore stated that she herself had had an OOB after smoking marijuana as a student, and that the numinous experience she had led her into paranormal research, research which I understand she eventually stopped because she came to the conclusion that there was no reality to paranormal phenomena.
+The program, however, was marred by the inclusion of an interview with Dr. Susan Blackmore, a colourful academic who has studied paranormal phenomena including OOBs for a couple of decades and concluded that they are nothing more than the fantasies and natural experiences of dying material brains.
+I felt that the inclusion of her "expert" explanations alongside individuals who felt they had been touched by the divine just seemed dismissive.
+Blackmore stated that she herself has had an OOB after smoking marijuana as a student, and that the numinous experience she had led her into paranormal research, research which I understand she eventually stopped because she came to the conclusion that there was no reality to paranormal phenomena.

 I have nothing against individuals who choose to take a materialistic worldview in which OOBs can only be the fantasies and perceptions of the dying brain because… well… that is all it can be from that perspective by definition.
 But to make it any more than an opinion of one person betrays a naive belief in the current core beliefs of science, in this case the belief that consciousness is merely an epiphenomena of brains, and therefore something that must disappear when the brain dies.